Migrate from a third-party protection service or device to Microsoft Defender for Office 365

 This guide provides specific and actionable steps for your migration, and assumes the following facts:

 You already have Microsoft 365 mailboxes, but you're currently using a third-party service or device for email protection.
-Mail from the internet flows through the protection service before delivery into your Microsoft 365 organization, and Microsoft 365 protection is as low as possible (it's never completely off; for example, malware protection is always enforced).
+Mail from the internet flows through the protection service before delivery into your Microsoft 365 organization.
+Microsoft 365 protection is as low as possible (it's never completely off.
+For example, malware protection is always enforced).

 You're beyond the investigation and consideration phase for protection by Defender for Office 365.
 If you need to evaluate Defender for Office 365 to decide whether it's right for your organization, we recommend that you consider the options described in Try Microsoft Defender for Office 365.